dvk65/inland-flooding/README.md

 ```

 ### Step 6: Use KMeans clustering technique for image segmentation
-This section runs the KMeans clustering algorithm on the cleaned image dataset.
+This section runs the KMeans clustering algorithm on the cleaned image dataset (30-40).
 ```
 make kmeans
 ```